 What are the top skills employers look for in education degree graduates in Florida?

-Employers in Florida highly value education degree graduates who demonstrate strong communication and classroom management skills.
-Effective verbal and written communication is essential for engaging diverse student populations and collaborating with parents and colleagues.
-According to the Florida Department of Education, adaptability and cultural competence rank among top traits needed in today's schools, reflecting the state's diverse demographics.
+Employers in Florida value education degree graduates who demonstrate strong communication skills.
+This includes the ability to engage diverse student populations effectively.
+According to the Florida Department of Education, cultural competence is especially important due to the state's diverse demographics.

 How to find internships in Florida relevant to a education degree?